-This week my husband and I will celebrate ten years of marriage.
+Recently, my husband and I celebrated ten years of marriage.

-We’re high fiving each other, and not just because we’re going away for the weekend without the kids.
+We were high-fiving each other, and not just because we were going away for the weekend without the kids.

 It’s about ten years we’ve lived, fought and loved together.
 A celebration of starting a family, and all the highs and lows that come with it.
 It’s ten years of learning lessons – that, I’m sure, will continue for the years still to come.

 Here’s what I’ve learnt about marriage so far …